User Tampering in Reinforcement Learning Recommender Systems: User Tampering

-In the CID we have presented, intuitively there are a subset of Structural Nodes upon which instrumental goals are \emph{desirable} -- those representing the set of random state variables $\{S_t | t \in \mathbb{N}\}$.
-This reflects the very premise of RL -- we want the agent to be able to manipulate the state of the system in pursuit of `good' states (in our context, these are states where many of its recent recommendations have been well-received by the user).
-As such, any path through the CID from a Decision Node to a Utility Node that \emph{only} passes through random state variables (e.g. [$A_x \rightarrow S_{x+1} \rightarrow R_{x}$], or [$A_x \rightarrow S_{x+1} \rightarrow S_{x+2} \rightarrow R_{x+1}$]) only involves intended and safe instrumental goals.
+In the CID presented in Figure~\ref{fig5:tf_only_ann}, there is a subset of Structural Nodes upon which instrumental goals are \emph{desirable}.
+These nodes represent the set of random state variables, denoted as $\{S_t | t \in \mathbb{N}\}$.
+The term `desirable' here means that we, as the problem's designers or framers, `want' the RL agent to shift the probability distribution at these nodes towards `good' states which maximize reward.
+In our problem, these are states where many of recent recommendations have been favorably received by the user.
+As such, any path in the CID from a Decision Node to a Utility Node passing exclusively through random state variables (e.g. [$A_x \rightarrow S_{x+1} \rightarrow R_{x}$], or [$A_x \rightarrow S_{x+1} \rightarrow S_{x+2} \rightarrow R_{x+1}$]) only involves intended and safe instrumental goals.